usnistgov/800-63-3/sp800-63-3/cover.md

 The three FALs reflect the options agencies can select based on their risk profile and the potential harm caused by an attacker taking control of federated transactions.
 The FALs are as follows:

-**FAL1** - Allows for the subscriber to enable the relying party (RP) to receive a bearer assertion.
+**FAL1** - Allows for the subscriber to enable the RP to receive a bearer assertion.
 The assertion is signed by the IdP using approved cryptography.

 **FAL2** - Adds the requirement that the assertion be encrypted using approved cryptography such that the RP is the only party that can decrypt it.